 Protecting UK nationals at risk abroad

-REDRESS is working on a new project to strengthen UK government support of its nationals arbitrarily detained abroad and at risk of torture and ill-treatment.
+REDRESS is working on a project to strengthen UK government support of its nationals arbitrarily detained abroad and at risk of torture and ill-treatment.

 The UK government currently uses a policy of discretion in order to determine whether to initially provide support, for example, consular assistance, for a national in distress overseas as well as the strength of the representations it makes.